b0oml/CTF/FCSC-2021/Ventriglisse/README.md

 Once we have our array, we can transform it to a graph.

-To do that, we goes through each case of our array and try to slide from top to bottom, right to left, bottom to top and left to right.
+To do that, we go through each case of our array and try to slide from top to bottom, right to left, bottom to top and left to right.
 If it is possible to slide, we add an edge to the graph.

 ```python
 graph = networkx.DiGraph()